sebelga/gstore-node/README.md

-## Middelwares (Hooks)
+## Middleware (Hooks)
-Middelwares or 'Hooks' are functions that are executed right before or right after a specific action on an entity.
+Middleware or 'Hooks' are functions that are executed right before or right after a specific action on an entity.
 For now, hooks are available for the following methods

 - save (are also executed on Model.**update()**)